 Monash residents have identified that feeling safe is a high priority for the community.
 'Safety, policing and crime' was the sixth most frequently selected issue in responses to 'what you consider to be the top three issues for the City of Monash at the moment?', selected by 6.7% or respondents in 2019.
-In 2020 and 2021 the response of "Safety, policing and crime' were halved at 3.2% in 2020 and 3.1% in 2021 and it was the ninth most selected issue in 2021.
-Note: responses may have been influenced by both the pandemic restrictions and the change of survey engagement to telephone interviews rather than in person interviews.276
+In 2020 the responses were halved at 3.2%.
+Note: responses may have been influenced by both the pandemic restrictions and the change of survey engagement to telephone interviews rather than in person interviews.

-In the municipal-wide planning survey the Monash Health and Wellbeing Survey (2021), community safety was the eighth most important health and wellbeing priority as deemed by survey participants.277
+In the municipal-wide planning survey the Monash Health and Wellbeing Survey (2021), community safety was the eighth most important health and wellbeing priority as deemed by survey participants.